mit-cml/appinventor-sources/CONTRIBUTING_AI.md

     Merge --> Show
 ```

 - **WRITE_BLOCK**: the YAIL is tested against the Blockly engine in a dry run (no blocks created).
-If the YAIL is malformed, the error message **and** the failing YAIL are sent back to the LLM so it can see and fix its mistake.
+If the YAIL is malformed, the error is reported as a native tool result (`"FAILED: <error>"`) so the LLM sees its mistake in the tool call's own result.
+Valid operations in the same batch receive `"Validated successfully.
+Pending application."`.
 - **DELETE_BLOCK**: the block identifier is validated via `BlocksEditor.validateDeleteId()`.
 - Valid operations from a mixed-result batch are **preserved across retries** (`preservedValidOps`) and merged back once the LLM fixes the failures.
+- Validation retries go through `reportExecutionErrors()` which patches the continuation state's tool results and calls `continueWithToolResults()` -- the same path used for execution retries.
 - Up to **5 validation retries** before falling back to stripping invalid operations.

 ### Stage 2: Per-Operation Validation (During Execution)